What is Diabetes?

 - Age (> 40 years)

-To learn more about type 2 diabetes, visit Understanding Diabetes, Type 2.
+To learn more about type 2 diabetes, visit the CDC's website on the subject.

 Some women develop gestational diabetes late in pregnancy.
 Although this form of diabetes usually disappears after the birth of the baby, women who have had gestational diabetes have a 20 to 50 percent chance of developing type 2 diabetes within 5 to 10 years.
 Maintaining a reasonable body weight and being physically active may help prevent the development of type 2 diabetes.